parsontodd/leadership-README/README.md

    * Overlapping with my list tendencies, if I need to remember something, I HAVE to write it down.
 Not always for future reference but for committing it to this knowledge repo in my head.
      * So I may jot down notes while we have our touch-bases.
 Trust that I'm not multi-tasking and that I'm just getting it inserted in to brain.
  * Developer productivity bias
-   * While I've never been a software developer, I've developed an appreciation for developer productivity and am motivated (passionate?) to make software developers' lives better.
-IMO, they are the ones delivering business value and I don't think that's recognized enough.
+   * While I've never been in a formal software engineer role, I've developed an appreciation for developer productivity and am motivated (passionate?) to make software developers' lives better.
+IMO, software engineers are the ones delivering business value and I don't think that's appreciated enough.
+     * This could also be related to providing a software developer productivity service inside of an infrastructure organization where I felt an obligation to advocate for optimizing for software delivery vs. infrastructure cost efficiency.
- * Logical thinking but struggles to color outside the lines
+ * Logical thinker
+   * I have a bias towards logical reasoning and don't always trust my intuition.
+Getting more exposure to more problem domains is helping me better trust my intuition but I'm still more comfortable when I can get as much context, data, etc. as possible.
-   * If you give me some supporting evidence (data!) and make a rational case, I can typically get behind most solutions.
-BUT, on the flipside, I can struggle challenging ideas (conflict avoidance or just ignorance?).
+   * Related, if you give me some supporting evidence (data!) and make a rational case, I can typically get behind most solutions but because I don't always trust my intuition, I may struggle to challenge you in unfamiliar domains.
  * Being vulnerable
-   * I'm working on being more vulnerable and trying to make Work Todd as close to Outside-of-Work Todd as possible.
+   * I'm working on being more open and vulnerable in an effort to make Work Todd and Outside-of-Work Todd one in the same.